 The basic specifications of drive laser are listed in Table 1, assuming a 5 nC bunch charge from a GaAs/GaAsP with QE>0.5%.
-To achieve these specifications, consider a practical laser architecture involving multi-stage amplification, non-linear frequency conversion, and optical parametric amplification, as shown in Figure 1.
+To achieve these specifications, we propose a practical laser architecture involving multi-stage amplification, non-linear frequency conversion, and optical parametric amplification, as shown in Figure 1.
 There are four wavelengths present in the system, 1560 nm, 780 nm, 1030 nm, and 515 nm.
 The 515 nm laser pulses serve as the pump pulses to the 780 nm seed pulses in the optical parametric amplifier (OPA).

 The 780 nm pulses start with a 1.8 MHz/1 ns/1560 nm low power fiber seed laser, which can be built or commercially available.
-Following fiber pre-amplifiers and a power-amplifier, the energy of each micro-pulse reaches 2.5 μJ with 5 W average power.
-The 1560 nm laser wavelength is then converted to 780 nm with a second-harmonic generator (SHG), usually yielding 40% efficiency, and leading to 1 μJ pulse energy.
+Following fiber pre-amplifiers and a power-amplifier, the energy of each micro-pulse reaches 2.5 uJ with 5 W average power.
+The 1560 nm laser wavelength is then converted to 780 nm with a second-harmonic generator (SHG), usually yielding 40% efficiency, and leading to 1 uJ pulse energy.

 The OPA pump laser has the same technical scheme except that the seed wavelength is 1030 nm.
-This seed beam is split into 2 separate beams, each of which goes through an independent chain of fiber pre-amplifiers and a power-amplifier to booster the pulse energy to $50 \mu J$ and the average power to $100 \mu J$.
-After SHGs, the two pump beams provide about $50 \mu J$ total pulse energy in $515 \mu J$ nm beam.
+This seed beam is split into 2 separate beams, each of which goes through an independent chain of fiber pre-amplifiers and a power-amplifier to booster the pulse energy to 50 uJ and the average power to 100 W. After SHGs, the two pump beams provide about 50 uJ total pulse energy in 515 nm beam.

-A Pockels cell may be used to generate the pulse trains in each beam as defined by the number of pulses which is 1321, and the repetition rate which is 5 Hz.
-This should dramatically reduce the average power of the three beams before they reach the OPA.
-When the OPA is optimized, the 1 μ J/780 nm seed pulse is expected to be amplified to over 10 μ J, which allows a reasonable margin for providing 5 μ J to the photocathode through optical transport and helicity control unit.
+A Pockels cell will be used to generate the pulse trains in each beam as defined by the number of pulses which is 1321, and the repetition rate which is 5 Hz.
+This will also dramatically reduce the average power of the three beams before they reach the OPA.
+When the OPA is optimized, the 1 uJ/780 nm seed pulse is expected to be amplified to over 10uJ, which leaves a comfortable headroom for sending 5 uJ to the photocathode through optical transport and helicity control unit.

-Notably, the laser schematic described can accommodate flexible laser parameters.
+It shall be mentioned, the laser schematic provided here can accommodate flexible laser parameters different from what are listed here.
 For example, it is possible to change the pulse length, repetition rate, etc. In addition, both transverse and longitudinal beam shaping may be added if necessary to satisfy special requirements by the electron bunches.

-Figure 1: Laser system schematic.
+Figure 1.
+Laser system schematic.
 PC, Pockels cell.
 SHG, second harmonic generator.
 OPA, optical parametric amplifier.
 QWPC, quarter wave Pockels cell.